-West Ham United Women v Brighton & Hove Albion Women
+Brighton move above West Ham with win

 Post update

-Foul by Abbey-Leigh Stringer (West Ham United Women).
+Foul by Lucy Parker (West Ham United Women).

 Post update

-Megan Connolly (Brighton and Hove Albion Women) wins a free kick in the attacking half.
+Lee Geum-Min (Brighton and Hove Albion Women) wins a free kick on the right wing.

 Post update